hiagosilva12/IA_He_Writes/README.md

-# Reconhece a fala e executa uma tarefa.
+# Recognizes speech and performs a task.
 python3 index.py

-# IA que reconhece sua fala e exibe no console.
+# AI that recognizes your speech and displays it on the console.
 python3 main.py

-# Utilize o seguinte comando
+# Use the following command

 pip install -r requirements.txt

-# obs: caso não tenha o python3 instale ele com
+# obs: if you don't have python3 install it with
 sudo apt-get install python3 python3-pip

-# obs: caso dê erro rode esses comando em um novo terminal
+# obs: if there is an error, run these commands in a new terminal

 sudo apt-get install git